Hsabonchi/Spring/JPA_Mapping.md

 > @JoinColumn is used to specify the foreign key column in the underlying database table.
 In single join column, it is optional and the default attribute value will be used

-> name is defaulted to the property or field name joins with an underscore character and the primary key name of the reference entity referencedColumnName is defaulted to the primary key of the preferenced table
+> name is defaulted to the property or field name joins with an underscore character and the primary key name of the reference entity referencedColumnName is defaulted to the primary key of the preferenced table.

+`In a One-to-Many/Many-to-One relationship, the owning side is usually defined on the ‘many' side of the relationship.
+It's usually the side which owns the foreign key.`